hyperledger/anoncreds-v2-rs/src/vcp/README.md

 -   proof requirements : `HashMap<CredentialLabel, CredentialReqs>`
     -   `CredentialLabel`
-        -   an identifier used to refer to a credential for which a Prover must prove knowledge of a signature satisfying the associated `CredentialReqs`, as well as for establishing equalities between attributes in different credentials
+        -   an identifier used to refer to a credential for which a Holder (now Prover) must prove knowledge of a signature satisfying the associated `CredentialReqs`, as well as for establishing equalities between attributes in different credentials